 Light, fluffy, and exceptionally tender, these millet biscuits are a delicious change of pace from traditional biscuits and can be enjoyed topped with a pat of butter and a drizzle of honey or with your favorite jam or jelly!
 These high-rising biscuits are soft in the center with a nice golden brown exterior.

 Biscuits are a versatile quick bread that can be served with any meal.
-Similar to these oat flour biscuits or these buckwheat biscuits, millet biscuits make a great breakfast, side with dinner, or anytime snack.
+Similar to these other biscuit recipes like oat flour biscuits or these buckwheat biscuits, millet flour biscuits make a great breakfast, side with dinner, or anytime snack.
 With their amazing flavor and texture, you’d never know they were gluten and dairy free!
 These biscuits are also extremely easy to make from scratch in under an hour.

 Like this white bread, there's nothing quite like warm, fluffy homemade biscuits straight from the oven.
 This millet biscuit recipe is so simple to make and only uses 9 ingredients.
 Here are a few more great things about this biscuit recipe: